The Ullingswick Murder and other things

 A frail full of turnips that he had left outside the beerhouse was found close to the scene of the murder, as was his jacket.

 The doctor examining Mary’s body said that he found marks on the mouth as if someone had used their hands to press down……..the marks remained until the following day, and there were corresponding thumb marks under her chin.
 The skin was excoriated by the extreme pressure used.
+He went on to say that death was by suffocation, and that an extremely violent violation had taken place.

 The trousers that William Hope was wearing were unusual in that they were cotton cord, and had a patch on the knee which exactly matched the marks in the mud described above.
 There were also blood splashes on the trousers.